AndrewFormosa/ZoomExample/README.md

 I used Java to write the code to test my logic and maths, and this was the result.

-I created a simple plain, with various sized cubes etc. that you can fly around.
+I created a simple flat plane, with various sized cubes etc. that you can fly around.

 ![image](https://user-images.githubusercontent.com/65806732/179815440-e5024628-e68b-40b2-bbac-0b4dd7827f6b.png)